shafiqps/Spotify-Dashboard/presentation.md

 # **Aim of the project** :
 # Create a platform for the user to :
 - Analyze their music sentiment
-- Identify their top artist based on popularity
 - Analyze the sentiment of each artist

 ***